zacheryleee/nea_ehi_data_analyzer/README.md

 This is an add-on web application developed to solve another bottle neck issue faced by the officer in NEA EHI.
-This web application has 2 capability to solve 2 main problems.
+This web application have 2 capabilities to solve 2 main problems faced among NEA Officers.

 First:
 In Project Wolbachia, only male mosquitoes can be release into the environment.
 At the puppae stage, male puppae are much smaller thn female puppae.